OpenPanzerProject/Scout-ESC/README.md

 The Scout uses the same packetized serial protocol used by the [Dimension Engineering](https://www.dimensionengineering.com/) Sabertooth line of motor controllers.
 Not all commands from the Sabertooth are supported, but the ones that are match exactly.
 Serial is TTL or "logic level", meaning signals into the Scout should remain within 0-5 volts.
 If you wish to use a true RS-232 device such as the serial port on a computer, you must add an RS-232 level shifter on the serial input line first.
 Level shifters based on the MAX232 chip are inexpensive and widely available from SparkFun, eBay, and elsewhere.

-The baud rate on the Scout is fixed at 38400 but can be changed by modifying the sketch, it is the first definition at the top of the file.
+The baud rate on the Scout defaults to 38400 but can be changed by modifying the sketch or via serial commands.
 Serial is in the 8N1 protocol: each data byte consists of 8 bits, no parity bit, and 1 stop bit.
 This is the most common configuration for serial communication today, and is probably already the default on whatever master device you are using.

 The serial "packet" is always 4 bytes long: it starts with an address byte, then a command byte, a data (value) byte, and a 7 bit checksum.